 I am trying to find out what material you have refuting the British-Israel legend of King Zedekiah’s daughters migrating to Ireland. –J.

-Reply: The following is from Kelly Marshall, author of “Mystery of the Ages (a critical review)” (available as PDF download):
+Reply: The following is from Kelly Marshall, author of: Where Are the Tribes of Israel Located?
+(A Critique of Herman Hoeh’s Article)

-Here is a link to List of legendary kings of Britian explaining the origins of the Tea Tephi legend and that it’s been debunked.
+Here is a link to List of legendary kings of Britain explaining the origins of the Tea Tephi legend and that it’s been debunked.
 (You’ll need to scroll down to the Subtitle “Tea Tephi”).
 Notice how it mentions that Herman Hoeh and Herbert Armstrong gave the legend its modern legs.
 You’ll readily recognize the book titles from which they plagiarized their material.

 Every article I searched and found that promoted this belief was easily identified as an ex-WCG affiliate (through easily identifiable loaded language), or a White Supremacist website promoting the same ideology (which leads me to believe that they probably read HWA’s literature or adopted the beliefs of the British-Israelite society.)
 While reading some of these articles, I did notice the careful omission of corroborating timelines/dates, so plenty of supposition but no verifying evidence.